Mean Field Games with Major and Minor Agents: the Limiting Problem and Nash Equilibrium: Solvability of Problem

-The strategy to prove the solvability of FBSDE \eqref{fbsde2} is to prove that the solvability are kept preserved when coefficients are slightly perturbed.
-We denote by $(\ii^0,\ii)$ an input for FBSDE \eqref{fbsde2} with
+The strategy to prove the solvability of FBSDEs \eqref{fbsde2} is to prove that the solvability are preserved when the coefficients are slightly perturbed.
+We denote by $(\ii^0,\ii)$ an input for FBSDEs \eqref{fbsde2} with